GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 On Android Marshmallow, the icons are colored to match the system color scheme:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/REyUtJ7icGvOoepXgpLQ.png", alt="Notification with actions on Chrome on Linux", width="380", height="178" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/REyUtJ7icGvOoepXgpLQ.png", alt="Notification with actions on Chrome on Linux.", width="380", height="178" %}

 Chrome will hopefully change it's behavior on desktop to match Android (i.e. apply the appropriate color scheme to make the icons match the system look and feel).
 In the meantime, you can